DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 These can be changed after the CAM images are stable.
 C++ variables AWB9 and AGC9 may be set to 0 after 9 seconds in code.
 Find them and change in the sensorCAM.ino file if required.

-If you“Start Stream”, parameter changes will seem almost immediate.
-But with“stills”,after changing a variable,you may have to click“Get Still” 3 times to clear the pipeline and get a changed image.
+If you "Start Stream", parameter changes will seem almost immediate.
+But with "stills",after changing a variable,you may have to click“Get Still” 3 times to clear the pipeline and get a changed image.
 In Stream mode, close observation will reveal changing whole image brightness/colour for several seconds after image disturbance(e.g. a hand in front of CAM) as the auto adjustments“correct” the image.
 These types of changes can trip the sensorCAM even if the obstruction does not block the virtual sensor.
 Consequently after power-up, the sensorCAM may stabilize and then turn off some auto adjustments in the first 15 seconds.
 Changing environment lighting may result in a need to use a“recalibrate” command, for example perhaps after sunset or turning on extra lighting.

 Due to the slowness of the ESP32\& wifi, the"live stream" is slow and a webCAM delay in response will be observed.This may be a little quicker for the sensorCAM sensing mode.
 The delay is inevitable in webCAM WiFi mode.